Skip to content

 3.6.
 Scoring and feedback mechanisms

-• by the use of keywords in open questions,
+• based on keywords in open questions,

 • general feedback